 How does nutrition relate to physical activity?

-Good nutrition helps you exercise better and recover faster.
-Eating right before and after workouts boosts your energy.
+Good nutrition helps us recover better after working out, and eating right before and after workouts boosts our energy.
 It helps you stay fit.

 What are some long-term strategies for sustainable health habits?

 For lasting health, set achievable goals and get support.
 Celebrate small wins.
-Making small, mindful choices leads to big changes over time.
+Making small, mindful choices leads to significant changes over time.